Appointments & Services

 I need a single room because I have items I fear might be stolen.

-- All students are encouraged to buy a lockbox or small safe to keep their valuables, including medications, out of sight.
+• All students are encouraged to purchase a lockbox or small safe to keep their valuables, including medications, out of sight.

 Sources of information: